howonlee/mertonon/docs/roadmap.md

 Also look at small tasks roadmap

 - Model updates FE for all models
-- Update mertonon.com, figure out something better for inbound email thing
-- Gantt essay, PBT essay
+- Gantt essay, PBT essay.
+Gantt essay at 9th grade level
 - Cut postprealpha, sponsor newsletters

 - Staring at credit allocation semantics both in docs and program.
 True conservations, along with property.